-Originally from Bella Coola, BC, she is attending Yorkville University where she is pursuing a Master’s Program in Counselling Psychology.
+Niki Watts is Plains Cree from Nuxalk Nation.
+Originally from Bella Coola, B.C., Niki is attending Yorkville University where she is pursuing a master’s in counselling psychology.
 Growing up in a rural community, Niki saw first-hand the struggles her people faced with high unemployment rates, substance abuse, school absenteeism and high suicide rates among young people.
-For these reasons, she chose this program so that she could tackle these issues in her home Community head on.
-Niki dreams of providing the members of Nuxalk the opportunity to seek and ask for help for any mental health issues they may be facing.
+For these reasons, she chose this program so that she could tackle these issues in her home community head on.
+Niki dreams of providing the members of Nuxalk the opportunity to seek out and ask for assistance with their mental health.